m1k1o/neko/README.md

 - Arguments in broadcast pipeline are optional, not positional and can be repeated `{url} {device} {display}`.
 - Chat messages are dense, when repeated, they are joined together.
 - While IP address fetching is now proxy ignored.
-- Start unmuted on reconnects and auto unmute on any control attempt.
+- Start unmuted on reconnects.

 ### Roadmap & TODOs
 - Catch errors from gst pipeline, tell user if broadcast failed.